ModelEngineering/advancing-biomedical-models/index.md

 to develop a research agenda for the NIH Reproducibility Center recently funded in UW BioEngineering.
 As a result, the class will be coordinated with
 BIOE 599, Computational Systems Biology for Medical Applications.
+More details on model engineering can be found in [this paper](https://drive.google.com/drive/folders/1a3emqNDAo406ZqfvoMzK-zSk8wIY_STN).

 ## Learning Objectives